College of Engineering - Frequently Asked Questions about coronavirus update03/11/2020

 What domestic travel activities are impacted by the UA’s news of class cancellations?

-All non-essential University domestic travel is restricted until at least April 20.
+All non-essential University domestic travel is restricted at this time.

 For future students

 Are campus tours canceled?